 Date of Authorship for this Version

 Borchard, Edwin, "Book Review: Jurisprudence of the General Claims Commission United States and Mexico" (1940).
 Faculty Scholarship Series.
-Paper 3651.
+3651.